liberala425/AirBnb_Data_Analytics/README.md

 3. review.csv

 ## Analytics Steps
-1. Analyse which neighbourhoods are popular
+1. Analyse which neighbourhoods are popular.
-2. Analyse what time of the year are busiest or peak time
+2. Analyse what time of the year are the busiest or peak time.
-3. Analyse what factors affect Airbnb listing price
+3. Analyse what factors affect Airbnb listing price using a linear regression model.

 Using Jupyter Notebook to perform the analysis.